 Preparing your family and finances for the future costs and burdens of aging is an essential part of retirement planning.
 For many American families, some type of Long-Term Care Insurance will be appropriate.

 Now you need to seek the assistance of a professional.

-Often people think they should involve or work with a financial advisor to plan for long-term care and the financial costs and burdens of aging.
+Often people think they should involve or work with a financial advisor to plan for long-term care.
 On the surface, it makes sense.
-Since long-term care expenses adversely impact income and lifestyle, Long-Term Care Insurance is a way to safeguard savings and preserve income in addition to reducing the stress and burdens otherwise placed on your family.
-However, most financial advisors and general insurance agents don't have the knowledge and expertise when it comes to long-term care.
+Since long-term care expenses adversely impact income, assets, and lifestyle, getting help from a financial advisor seems like a good idea.
+Long-Term Care Insurance is a way to safeguard savings and preserve income in addition to reducing the stress and burdens otherwise placed on your family.
+However, most financial advisors lack knowledge and expertise when it comes to long-term care.